 Unlike in Austria, in most countries in Europe the taxation regarding ETFs is pretty straight-forward.
 You pay taxes on potential profits when selling ETF shares as well as on dividends you receive.

 In that case, it could be advantageous to invest into a reinvesting (accumulating) ETF, which automatically reinvests all the dividends into the fund (ETF) instead of paying them out to you.
 That way you could let your investments grow tax-free for a long time and you’re only paying taxes on profits when you’re actually planning on selling some of them, for example to cover your retirement expenses.

 Just please make sure you do your own research on the topic so you know what tax laws apply to your own specific country.

-While distributing ETFs may be less tax-efficient, I like receiving dividends on a quarterly basis.
-Seeing that cashflow increase over time motivates me to keep investing and to stay invested, no matter whether the market is up or down at the moment.
+While distributing ETFs may be less tax-efficient, it’s nice to have dividends coming in on a quarterly basis.
+Seeing that cashflow increase over time can be motivating to keep investing and to stay invested, no matter whether the market is up or down at the moment.
 I think this could be a powerful psychological factor for many investors.

 Hopefully I was able to provide you with a bit more insights on what ETFs are, why they are an important part of our asset allocation and gave you an idea on how you can get started with diversifying your portfolio by adding ETFs.

 I’m really enjoying the ability to buy my favorite ETF, the Vanguard FTSE All-World commission-free on Degiro.
 I can do that once per month plus whenever I want to invest 1.000€ or more (the exact conditions for more details).

 Those savings certainly add up over time, especially when you compare them to what most other European brokers charge for orders.

 Before you take off, I’d love to know in the comments if you own any ETFs as well, or if you’re completely new to ETF investing.